 Travels from Miami, Florida, USA

-Derek Jeter's speaking fee starts in range: $75,000 and above
+Derek Jeter's speaking fee falls within range: $75,000 and above

 One of the most famous athletes of his generation, Derek Jeter’s name is synonymous with “baseball” worldwide.
 While the retired Yankees shortstop holds a long list of records and accolades, he is ultimately respected and beloved for his winning attitude, hard work, and team-oriented mindset.